 EGEC, the European Geothermal Energy Council, is a non-profit international organisation founded in ...

 The GEOENVI project aims at answering environmental concerns in terms of both impacts and risks, by first setting an adapted methodology for assessing environment impacts to the project developers, and by assessing the environmental impacts and risks of geothermal projects operational or in development in Europe.
-The project will propose recommendations on harmonised European environmental regulations to the decision-makers and elaborate simplified LCA models to assess environmental impacts.
+The project proposed recommendations on harmonised European environmental regulations to the decision-makers and elaborate simplified LCA models to assess environmental impacts.

 Deep geothermal has a great potential for development in many European countries.
-However, the advantages of using geothermal for power production and heating & cooling are not widely known.
+However, the advantages of using geothermal energy for power production and heating & cooling are not widely known.
 Recently, deep geothermal energy production in some regions is confronted with a negative perception, particularly in terms of environmental performance, which could seriously hamper its market uptake.
 Thus, environmental impact assessment is a prerequisite to the deployment of the deep geothermal resources.

 The concept of Life Cycle Assessment (LCA) allows analysis and comparison of the environmental impacts of different energy production technologies over their life cycle stages – from extraction of raw materials to production, transport, use and end-of-life.